Your Fitness Marketing Plan: How to Get Started

 What do you care about, and why are you here doing this now?

-There are many great examples from NPE clients in our NPE Private Facebook Group that share their purpose.
+There are many great examples from NPE clients in our NPE Helping Fitness Professionals Grow to 6-Figures Facebook Group that share their purpose.
 Many of them are brand new personal trainers.

 One example is of a personal trainer that grew up doing competitive gymnastics and is passionate about helping others reach their full potential through fitness.